Adult circumcision is performed at Pollock Clinics. No hospital visit is required.

 We are often asked; “Am I too old to get circumcised?” and the answer is almost invariably “no”.
 Men and youth of all ages have the surgery in our adult circumcision clinic.
 You can also find additional information regarding circumcision for boys and adolescents on a dedicated page on our site.

 The most common age range for adult circumcision is 20 – 40 years old, but the procedure is regularly performed on a larger age range as requested for medical and personal reasons.
 The medical team at Pollock Clinics is experienced and offer expertise at circumcising men of all ages.

 The Adult Circumcision Process

-Our team and our internal procedures are optimized to deliver the best possible care to men requiring circumcision.
+Our team and our internal procedures are optimized to deliver the quality care to men requiring circumcision.
 The details below provide an overview of how your circumcision procedure will be performed and what to expect afterwards.
 You will receive detailed written instructions for post-surgery care as well as consult one-on-one with the doctor who circumcises you.
 Our team is available after surgery as required to answer your questions and to react quickly should there ever be any problems.

 Before Adult Circumcision

 The morning of your circumcision we recommend that you avoid coffee and other caffeinated beverages or stimulants.
 Patients do better if they are both physically and mentally calm.
 Bring your headphones and listen to your favourite relaxing music on your phone or other small music player during the surgery.